 What is Curry

 1. Curative Properties: Gigi Eapen has learned to use this knowledge and weave them into everyday dishes.
-Ginger prevents dyspepsia, garlic reduces cholesterol and hypertension and fenugreek is a good resistance builder and pepper often serves as antihistamines, turmeric is used for stomach ulcers and for the glow of the skin.
+Ginger prevents dyspepsia, garlic reduces cholesterol and hypertension and fenugreek is a good resistance builder and pepper often serves as an antihistamine, turmeric is used for stomach ulcers and the glow of the skin.

-2. Preserving Foods: Spices have been used to make the food last longer in the days when refrigeration was absent.
+2. Preserving Foods: Spices have been used to make the food last longer on the days when refrigeration was absent.

 4. Balancing Tastes and Properties of Food: Each spice has a property not just a taste property but warm or cooling property to it.
 It also has many other properties.
 Gigi generally understands these properties and cooking is elevated to yet another level by using this knowledge of spices in the cooking.
-The classic Indian curry often combines the following spices, coriander, turmeric, fenugreek, cloves, ginger, red and black pepper as well as other spices.
-One popular variety of spice blends used in Indian curries is called “Garam Masala”.
+The classic Indian curry often combines the following spices: coriander, turmeric, fenugreek, cloves, ginger, red and black pepper, and other spices.
+One popular variety of spice blend used in Indian curries is called “Garam Masala”.

-A ‘dry’ curry simply means that there is less liquid involved in the cooking process than you would normally associate with curry.
+A ‘dry’ curry simply means that there is less liquid involved in the cooking process than you would typically associate with curry.